Book with us by September 30th, 2021 and we'll give you the flexibility to change your plans for free up to 30 days before you depart. Full details

 The official languages are Setswana and English but there are about 26 other languages spoken in Botswana.
 English is widely spoken in lodges and towns, but a little Setswana will be much appreciated.

 The currency of Botswana is the Botswana Pula.
 The Pula is a fairly strong currency with exchange rates in May 2007 at approximately £1=12 Pula.
-Major credit cards are accepted widely, and travelers cheques and foreign currency are accepted at most large hotels and lodges.
+Major credit cards are accepted widely, and traveler's checks and foreign currency are accepted at most large hotels and lodges.
 That said, all hotels & lodges accept and prefer payment in US dollars and we would recommend bringing sufficient US dollars cash for local purchases and tips.
 Please note that it is best to carry smaller denominations as some of the lodges will not have change for US$100 notes.

 Tipping is not compulsory but always enthusiastically received if you are happy with the service and would like to tip.
 We recommend that you tip your safari guide directly at the end of your stay at each camp.
 As a rough guideline you might tip U$10 per guest per day.
 You may also like to tip your driver and/or mokoro poler at the end of your stay.
 Here a tip of around US$5 per guest per day would be recommended.
 It is also a nice gesture to give general camp/lodge staff a tip.
 Here we recommend about U$3-5 per guest per day.
 This should be placed in the communal tipping box if there is one or given to the camp manager to distribute.
 When tipping porters we recommend about U$1.
 Where restaurant meals are involved, the tipping standard is usually 10% of the bill.